This page covers the following products: Air Fresheners, including Car Deodorizers, Essential Oils, Incense, and Scented Candles.

-If you would like to freshen your house – use rose water.
+If you would like to freshen your house, I suggest using rose water.
 It is beautiful, and good for every being’s soul.
-Make sure it is pure and not full of chemicals of course.
+Please make sure it is pure and not full of chemicals of course.
 It must be 100% pure organic rose water.
 One resource here: https://www.amazon.ca/Heritage-Store-Rosewater-

-Every essential oil’s scent has a role in healing the body, mind, and spirit, but they still need to be chosen by the being.
+Every essential oil’s scent has a role in healing the body, mind, and spirit.
+This is medicine and must be selected by the being.
+The sense of smell guides whether the properties of this oil is needed by the body.
 For example, one day lavender might smell lovely to you, and another day terrible.
-This is because your body does not need healing with this plant’s properties on that particular day.
+This is because your body does not need the healing properties of this plant on that particular day.
 The same applies to our animals.

-Note about sourcing: The Essential Oil Industry is extremely competitive with a lot of questionable but very good-looking products on the market.
+About Sourcing: The Essential Oil Industry is extremely competitive with a lot of questionable but very good-looking products on the market.
 Please do not buy anything based on the label.
 Do your homework, as a lot of them are loaded with “other stuff”.
 Even some of the “very good brands” which people are thrilled with, when compared to something pure, do not stand up.
-Suppliers I stand by may be found in the Resources section of this website.
+Suppliers I stand by may be found here.

 The quality of incense matters.
 Again, there is an assumption that there are non-toxic chemicals in incense, but they are laced with them.
 Please be very careful where you source from.
 The products are not regulated and they can cause massive health issues.